harikrishnan-kp/Learn-C/README.md

 - typedef versus #define in C
 - Difference Between #define and const in C

-### C File Handling
+### File Handling
 - Basics of File Handling in C
-- C fopen() Function
+- fopen() Function
 - EOF, getc() and feof() in C
 - fgets() and gets() in C
 - fseek() vs rewind() in C
 - Return Type of getchar(), fgetc() and getc()
 - Read/Write Structure From/to a File in C
-- C Program to Print Contents of File
+- Program to Print Contents of File
-- C Program to Delete a File
+- Program to Delete a File
-- C Program to Merge Contents of Two Files into a Third File
+- Program to Merge Contents of Two Files into a Third File
 - Difference Between printf, sprintf and fprintf
 - Difference Between getc(), getchar(), getch() and getche()

-### C Error Handling
+### Error Handling

 - Error Handling in C
 - Using goto for Exception Handling in C
 - Error Handling During File Operations in C
-- C Program to Handle Divide By Zero and Multiple Exceptions
+- Program to Handle Divide By Zero and Multiple Exceptions

-### C Programs
+### Programs

 - Basic C Programs
 - Control Flow Programs